ArturoSB10/Student-tracker/README.md

 ## Order to run the scripts

-1. Tables.
+1. Tables (structures creation).
-2. FillWithData.
+2. FillWithData (fill).
-3. Queries.
+3. Queries (query according the given solicitudes).

 ## About